 - 11.3.1 The viva voce proceedings shall be managed by an Independent Chairperson who is appointed by the relevant Head of School in consultation with the candidate's supervisor.
-A Chairperson should be experienced in doctoral supervision, and normally have supervised a student to completion.
+A Chairperson should be experienced in doctoral supervision and/or have attended formal training provided by the University.
 The Chairperson is expected to steer the examination process through to a conclusion.
-In very exceptional cases where the examination outcome is not straightforward, the Chairperson's involvement may extend to engagement with the Head of School, Associate Dean for Research, Faculty Research Award Board, Graduate Research Studies Board or the Dean of Graduate Studies.
-The Chairperson does not have to be from the School in which the student is registered. - 11.3.2 Candidates must not contact their examiners prior to the viva voce examination; any communication should be through the supervisor(s) to the Independent Chairperson. - 11.3.3 The viva voce examination should be held at Dublin City University unless prior approval has been obtained from the Graduate Research Studies Board to hold it elsewhere.

-- 11.3.4 External and Internal Examiners may meet in advance of a viva voce examination, if any of the examiners desires, without a candidate's academic supervisor and/or the Independent Chairperson of the examination being present. - 11.3.5 The viva voce examination shall be carried out jointly by the External and Internal Examiners.
+In very exceptional cases where the examination outcome is not straightforward, the Chairperson's involvement may extend to engagement with the Head of School, Associate Dean for Research, Faculty Award Board for Research Degrees, Graduate Research Studies Board or the Dean of Graduate Studies.
+The Chairperson does not have to be from the School in which the student is registered. - 11.3.2 Candidates must not contact their examiners prior to the viva voce examination; any communication should be through the supervisor(s) to the Independent Chairperson. - 11.3.3 The viva voce examination should be held at Dublin City University (any academic campus) unless prior approval has been obtained from the Graduate Research Studies Board to hold it elsewhere. - 11.3.4 External and Internal Examiners may meet in advance of a viva voce examination, if any of the examiners desires, without a candidate's academic supervisor and/or the Independent Chairperson of the examination being present. - 11.3.5 The viva voce examination shall be carried out jointly by the External and Internal Examiners in a private session.
 The candidate's supervisor may be present at the viva voce examination.
 However, the candidate must be given the option of stating to the Independent Chairperson, not later than ten days prior to the examination, that he/she would prefer the supervisor not to be present.
 If this is indicated, then the supervisor should not be present.
 The supervisor, where present, is not permitted to participate in the examination.
 He/she should provide clarification of any matters only if and when requested by the examiners or the Independent Chairperson.
 The supervisor does not participate in the final decision and should leave the meeting while the deliberations leading to this decision are taking place, unless asked by the Chairperson to remain.